snowtheghost/Project41-Frontend/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Deployment
+Currently, this project is deployed using AWS Amplify.
+This service will auto-generate a Docker image and deploy your website every time a specific branch is edited.
+We recommend setting up multiple branches for staging and deployment and to not deploy your public website using `main`, as unintended bugs can slip through testing.

+### Steps:
+1. Set up an AWS Account (requires credit card)
+2. Select the AWS Amplify Service
+3. In All Apps Page, select New Apps -> Host Web App
+4. Choose Github for existing code
+5. Once connected, select a repo and a branch for deployment.
+6. Choose your build settings
+7. Review and AWS Amplify will take care of the deployment!

 ## Learn More